 In April 2018, Novel Drug Solutions, LLC and Eyecare Northwest, PA, (collectively "NDS") filed a lawsuit against us in the U.S. District Court of Delaware asserting claims for breach of contract.
-The claims stem from an asset purchase agreement that we and NDS entered into in 2013.
+The claims stem from an asset purchase agreement between us and NDS entered into in 2013.
 In July 2018, NDS filed a first amended complaint which added a claim for fraudulent inducement.
-In July 2018, we filed a motion to dismiss certain causes of action found in the complaint.
-A decision on our motion to dismiss has not yet been determined.
-We believe the claims are frivolous, dispute all claims against us and intend to vigorously defend the allegations.
-Nonetheless, we cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm our business and the value of our common stock.
+In October 2018, we filed counterclaims alleging breach of contract and breach of covenant of good faith and fair dealing and named certain individual defendants.
+We are currently in the discovery phase of this lawsuit.
+We believe the claims are meritless and have previously and will continue to dispute all claims asserted against us and intend to vigorously defend against these allegations.
+Nonetheless, we cannot predict the eventual outcome of this litigation, it could result in substantial costs, losses and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.